ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 A client MUST validate the values received in the `RateLimit` fields before using them and check if there are significant discrepancies with the expected ones.
-This includes a `RateLimit-Reset` moment too far in the future or a `request-quota` too high.
+This includes a `RateLimit-Reset` moment too far in the future or a `service-limit` too high.

 Malformed `RateLimit` fields MAY be ignored.